hofstadter-io/hof-docs/content/getting-started/cue.md

 ---
 title: "CUE"
-description: "Getting started with Cuelang as the input to hof"
+description: "A declarative language for configuration and code generation"
-brief: "as the language for user and dev"
+brief: "A declarative language for configuration and code generation"

 weight: 5
 ---